hppddub/J-space-and-recommender-models/logs/lab_log.md

   code ran, not whether the reported numbers came from the reported procedure.
   Recorded so the question is visible rather than assumed away.

+---

+## [2026-08-05] Session 20 — Perturbation-magnitude instrumentation; a test that had never run

+**Phase:** Writing track / Phase 3 preparation.
+**Read-first sections re-read today:** `EXECUTION_GUIDE.md` §2.4 (pre-registration before the run it governs); `AI_COLLABORATION_GUIDE.md` §1.2; literature Cluster E notes in `lit/candidates.md` (threat T1).
+**Hardware:** Colab, CPU runtime for tests · **CU spent:** negligible

+---

+### What was run

+- **Script / notebook:** `python -m pytest tests/ -v` on Colab, against the repository at the commit below.
+- **Code changes:** perturbation-magnitude recording added to `src/ablation/harness.py`; two tests added to `tests/test_ablation.py`;
+  hardcoded sandbox path removed from all four `tests/test_*.py`;
+  `TinyDecoder.unembed` dtype handling corrected in `tests/tests_tiny.py`.
+- **Document changes:** `preregistration/prereg_phase3_draft.md` §1 and new §3.1.
+- **Git commit:** `026b869` and preceding.

+---

+### Result

+**1. Perturbation-magnitude recording is in place.** The harness now records `‖h − h′‖` and `‖h‖` per layer at ablated positions, for every condition, and returns per-layer summary statistics on `AblationResult.perturbation`.
+Cost is
+nil: the removed component was already computed in order to be zeroed.

+Pre-registered in §3.1 as **report-only** — it gates no claim.
+Interpretation language for each possible outcome is fixed there in advance, so a disparity cannot be quietly omitted and a convenient result cannot be recruited.

+**2. The test suite had a hardcoded path to an environment that does not exist.**
+All four test files carried `sys.path.insert(0, "/home/claude/jacobian-lens")` on line 4 — a path inside the AI assistant's sandbox.
+As committed, the suite could only run there.
+Replaced with an optional `JLENS_PATH` environment variable, falling back to the installed package.

+**3. A GPU-only test had been silently skipped since it was written, and fails when actually run.** `test_harness_works_with_a_bfloat16_model_on_gpu` is marked `skipif(not torch.cuda.is_available())`.
+No prior test execution had a GPU, so it had never executed.
+Run on Colab, it failed:
+`RuntimeError: expected scalar type Float but found BFloat16`.

+**4. The cause was test-double drift, not a harness fault.** The real `HFLensModel.unembed` (`jlens/hf.py:166`) casts the residual to the lm_head's dtype. `TinyDecoder.unembed` cast unconditionally to float32.
+Under a bfloat16 model, the double fed float32 into a LayerNorm holding bfloat16 parameters.
+Corrected to mirror production. **56 passed** after the fix.

+**5. The Phase 0 diagnostic did not run.** Two attempts to produce a working Colab notebook failed — the first collapsed every cell to one line (missing newline terminators in the `.ipynb` source arrays), the second still did not open correctly for reasons not diagnosed.
+Deferred rather than debugged further.

+---

+### Reading of the result

+**Finding 3 is the substantive one and it does not invalidate Control A.**
+Control A ran on the real `HFLensModel`, whose dtype handling is correct, and ran to completion.
+The failure is confined to the synthetic double.

+What it does invalidate is an *assurance*.
+This test exists specifically to verify the harness in bfloat16 on GPU — the exact configuration Control A ran in — and it was written after the Phase 0 session in which a `prepare_lens` dtype cast broke Stage B. It was written to guard the thing that had already broken once, and it provided no coverage at all for its entire life.
+Any statement in the Phase 0 record to the effect that the bf16 path is tested was false until today.

+**The pattern across Sessions 18 and 20 is the same failure mode twice.** A mechanism that reports success when it has silently done nothing: `git_commit` returning the string `"UNKNOWN"` on failure, and a test reporting a pass by being skipped.
+Neither was caught by reading the code; both were caught by running it in a different environment. **The general lesson: verification that can no-op quietly is not verification.** Where feasible, such mechanisms should fail loudly — `src/provenance.py` now raises rather than returning a placeholder, and the suite should be run somewhere with a GPU before any claim about GPU coverage.

+**Nothing today bears on H1, H2 or H3.** The instrumentation makes a future measurement possible; it does not constitute one.

+---

+### The three questions

+1. **Which claim does today's work support?** None — instrumentation and test maintenance.
+2. **Did I import any property of J-space by assumption today?** No. §3.1 was deliberately written as report-only with no threshold, because any numeric cut-off chosen before recommender magnitudes exist would be arbitrary and one chosen afterwards would be post-hoc.
+3. **Would this step still be defensible if the final result is null?** Yes.
+   Perturbation magnitude is more informative under a null than under a positive: it distinguishes "the directions did not matter" from "the intervention barely fired."

+---

+### Deviations

+`prereg_phase3_draft.md` §1 and §3.1 were edited while the document remains **unsigned**.
+This is drafting, not amendment; no entry in `amendments.md` is required.
+The same change after signature would require one.

+---

+### Next step — PARKED, to resume

+**The Phase 0 perturbation diagnostic has not been run.** Everything it needs is committed and the test suite passes.
+Only the notebook is missing.

+To resume:

+- Prefer a **plain Python script pasted into one Colab cell** over an uploaded `.ipynb`.
+Two attempts at notebook generation failed; the format is not worth further debugging when a script is equivalent.
+- The run reproduces Control A's grid exactly: `STRENGTHS` and the seed derivation `BASE_SEED + 1000*d + len(layers)` from `scripts/run_control_a.py:37-79`,
+  `BASE_SEED = 20260728`, bfloat16, `max_seq_len=128`.
+These must not be altered —
+  the point is measuring what Control A did.
+- Clone `jacobian-lens` with an explicit
+  `git checkout 581d398613e5602a5af361e1c34d3a92ea82ba8e`, not `--depth 1`.
+- **Check `clean` returns zero removed norm before reading anything else.**
+- Estimated 15–30 minutes on A100.

+**Prediction, recorded now and before the run:** `random_iso` removes materially less norm than `random_lens`, which removes less than the candidate.
+If so, the original paper's own control is the weaker of the two nulls and Phase 3 should report primarily against `random_lens`.
+If the prediction fails and the nulls remove comparable norm, the matched-size control was already sufficient and threat T1 is answered outright — the better outcome, and one to state plainly rather than bury.

+**Also still open, unchanged:**

+- Literature clusters C, D, F and G: zero queries run.
+No absence claim is available for any of them.
+- Repository visibility decision (Session 19).
+- Anonymised mirror for C5.